RobK/aws-lambda-benchmark-tool/README.md

 ### Windows & Linux/Mac

 Installation instrutions are identical for all OS's,

 - Git clone this repo or download the archive and extract
 - Configure settings as described above
 - Open a command line window / bash terminal
 - Goto the directory where the project files are located
 - run the command: `make deploy` (this is the same for both Windows and Linux users)

-NOTE: The first time you deploy the application Amazon will send you a confirmation email asking you to confirm your subscription, you __must__ click the link to confirm, otherwise AWS will not send you and more emails.
+- For the precompiled runtime (.Net Core), you will need to build and publish any changes before running `make deploy`:
+   - `cd dotnetcore21`
+   - `powershell`
+   - `.\build --target=Publish`